- Declinists and Decadence: TV/Movies? Science Fiction? (23 May 2022)

 - My take on religion and its role in society, circa 2004 (18 March 2020) and refined in 2020.

-Why people disrespect atheists more than people of rival faiths; why any religion will do; how “proofs” of god conflate to the believer’s god; how it’s believers, not scientists (who freely admit what they don’t know) are the arrogant ones; why there’s no objective reason to follow any one religion over any of the others, except for circumstance.
+Why people disrespect atheists more than people of rival faiths; why any religion will do; how “proofs” of god conflate to the believer’s god; how believers, not scientists (who freely admit what they don’t know), are the arrogant ones; why there’s no objective reason to follow any one religion over any of the others, except for circumstance.
 Later: how SF tends to assume religion will go away in the future; why it might endure anyway for its social functions, and how because of this understanding the contingent nature of religion is a private project; how casual believers know less about their holy books than do atheists; why faith is an abdication of intellectual honesty.

 - Why I am Not a Conservative (15 Aug 2018)